Big Sur Elopement Guide (2025) | From A Local

 Julia Pfeiffer Burns State Park

-Best Ocean View Locations for Elopement Ceremony:
+Best Ocean View Locations for an Elopement Ceremony

 A Private Ranch Venue— More information is available upon request.